Alan-LZhang/AZ-finance/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- 'FinTech: machine learning, textual analysis'
+- 'FinTech: Machine Learning, Textual Analysis'
-- 'Investments: hedge funds, mutual funds'
+- 'Investments: Hedge Funds, Mutual Funds'
-- 'Corporate finance: disclosures, behavioral finance'
+- 'Corporate Finance: Disclosures, Behavioral Finance, Mergers and Acquisitions'

 # Education to show in About widget
 education: